Veritas University – San José

 trains, etc.), it is imperative to schedule your arrival with your on-site

-Medical insurance is included in the price and covers the program participant for the official on-site period of program.
+- Health Insurance: Insurance is included in the price and covers the program participant for the official on-site period of program.
 This is not an optional benefit; every ISA participant will be covered by the ISA medical insurance coverage.
 ISA requires that all students have comprehensive insurance and has arranged for a group insurance policy.

 - Academic Information: All students must take a Spanish language placement exam prior to departure.
 The exam will indicate each student's language proficiency level and will determine the courses in which the student is eligible to enroll.
 Proficiency level can typically be related to a student's past language study: less than one year of college-level Spanish = beginning level; one full year of college-level Spanish = intermediate level courses; two full years of college-level Spanish = advanced level courses.